kz26/PyExcelerate/README.md

 ```

+## Packaging with PyInstaller, cx\_freeze, py2exe, etc.

+PyExelerate has been successfully tested with PyInstaller and cx\_freeze; py2exe should work as well.
+**However, you will need to manually copy the templates directory from PyExcelerate into your app's distribution.**

 ## Support
 Please use the GitHub Issue Tracker and pull request system to report bugs/issues and submit improvements/changes, respectively.
 All changes to code must be accompanied by a test.
 We use the Nose testing framework.